 Primary and secondary sources

-• Quincy Institute for Responsible Statecraft — pre-war and post-war analyses
+- Quincy Institute for Responsible Statecraft, pre-war and post-war policy briefs

 Your investigation, organized.

 Classified is a private, offline research notebook built for people doing their own work.
-Save videos from any platform.
+Save videos from any platform — independent analyst interviews, leaked strike footage, Seymour Hersh podcast appearances.
 Organize arguments and sources into cases.
 Rate credibility.
 Present your findings.
 Everything stays on your iPhone — no account, no cloud, no tracking.

 When did the US attack Iran in 2026?

 The joint US–Israel strikes began at 00:00 local time on February 28, 2026.
 In the first 12 hours, US and Israeli forces launched roughly 900 coordinated strikes.
-The campaign lasted 40 days.
-A ceasefire took effect on April 8, 2026.
+The campaign lasted 40 days; a ceasefire took effect on April 8, 2026.
+The February 2026 campaign was preceded by the 12-day war of June 13–24, 2025 — Operation Rising Lion (Israel) and Operation Midnight Hammer (US B-2 strikes on Fordow, Natanz, and Isfahan on June 22, 2025).

 What were the operations called?